zenml-io/blog.zenml.io/_posts/2023-05-31-mlops-platform-sandbox.md

   <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/4oGF_utgJtE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-You can sign up with Google and start a demo sandbox.
+You can sign up with Github and create a sandbox.
 After a few minutes, you'll receive credentials for Kubeflow, Minio, MLflow, and ZenML.
 You can then use commands like `zenml connect` and `zenml stack set` to set your stacks and `python run.py` to run the pipelines.
 The sandbox is deleted after 8 hours, and you can choose from a repository of pre-built pipelines to run.

 ## Why ZenML On Kubeflow / MLflow / Minio?